ReMainyu/GBFR-TikohBot/README.md

 Timer for macros are tested on 60FPS, and will have a different result at 30FPS or 120FPS.

-Full auto mode is hardcoded to select Slimepede from a new boot.
-Therefore, if you have viewed a mission, it will likely select something else.

 ## Setup

 Install [Python] if you don't have it on your system.